tomppatomppa/WhatIsMyLine/README.md

 # Create a virtual env and activate
 $ python -m venv venv && .\venv\Scripts\activate

+# create a .env file in the server root folder with the following contents
+CLIENT_ID = "your google client id"
+CLIENT_SECRET = "your google client secret"
+SECRET_KEY = "your secret key"
+DATABASE_URL = "postgres database url"

+# Download google service account credentials,
+# Rename it to google-credentials.json and place it in the root of /server folder
+# contents of the file should look like this
+{
+  "type": "",
+  "project_id": "",
+  "private_key_id": "",
+  "private_key": "",
+  "client_email": "",
+  "client_id": "",
+  "auth_uri": "",
+  "token_uri": "",
+  "auth_provider_x509_cert_url": "",
+  "client_x509_cert_url": "",
+  "universe_domain": ""
+}

 # Install Python dependecies
 $ pip install -r requirements.txt